 In the Criminal Code, the offences relating to Obstruction of a Police Officer, or more causally referred to as Obstruct Police, are found under Part IV: Offences Against the Administration of Law and Justice.

-Often people receive obstruction charges when they deliberately lie to police or interfere with an officer while they are in the execution of their duties.
+People are often charged with obstruction charges when they deliberately lie to police or interfere with a public officer while they are in the execution of his duties.
 Specifically, someone can face charges if:

 - Impeded any public officer, police officer or peace officer that is lawfully executing process against property

 - They use force to resist or stop a police officer or peace officer from the execution of their duty

-- They fail to assist an officer under certain circumstances, or
+- They fail to assist a police officer under certain circumstances